XiaoLinZzz/Summer-Project-2022/README.md

 # Summer Project - 2022

-This respority is to show my summer project of 2022.
+This repository is to show my summer project of 2022.
 Our idea is to combine the SLIC algorithm with the Vision Transformer to improve the performance of the Vision Transformer.

 ## Schematic diagram